 Note that communities are also expected to implement erosion control and shoreland ordinances.
-These to not have SRWMO-required content because State rules already provide minimum required content.
+These do not have SRWMO-required content because State rules already provide minimum required content.
 Erosion and sediment control must be consistent with the MPCA Construction General permit and Shoreland ordinances must be compliant with Minnesota Rules, Chapter 6120.2500 through 6120.3900.

 Variances